sriyogesh94/dcos-docs/1.9/installing/custom/configuration/networking.md

     *  `dcos_overlay_mtu` This parameter specifies the maximum transmission unit (MTU) of the Virtual Ethernet (vEth) on the containers that are launched on the overlay.

-    *  `dcos_overlay_network` This group of parameters define an virtual network for DC/OS.
+    *  `dcos_overlay_network` This block of parameters define an virtual network for DC/OS.
 The default configuration of DC/OS provides an virtual network named `dcos` whose YAML configuration is as follows:

         ```
         dcos_overlay_network: